UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 ---
-title: "Module 6: Preprocessing Categorical Variables and Sklearn's ColumnTransformer"
+title: "Module 6: Preprocessing Categorical Variables"
 description:
   "This module will teach you different encoding methods for categorical variables (ordinal and one-hot encoding) and appropriately set them up.
-We will also introduce ColumnTransformer from the sklearn library and show you how to implement it for more complex pipelines."
+We will also introduce ColumnTransformer and CountVectorizer from the sklearn library and show you how to implement them."
 prev: /module5
 next: /module7
 type: chapter